nothingstopsme/pyfaac3/README.md

 3. All settings (except for those related to psychoacoustic modelling) are configurable.
 4. All setting values natively defined as C macro are exposed to python as module constants.
 5. The final flushing operations (which notifies a native encoder that there is no further input, so that it starts to flush/return the audio frames cached internally) are explicitly defined as calls to flush(), rather than to encode() with an empty buffer (An design choice borrowed from [pyfaac](https://github.com/gleero/pyfaac)).
-6. Following feature 5, calling encode() with an empty buffer is repurposed as encoding a fully silent frame (a audio frame in which the value of all samples is 0).
-This is consistent with the behaviour of faac when encoding an incomplete frame in which the missing samples are treated as of 0 amplitude.
+6. Following feature 5, calling encode() with an empty buffer is repurposed as encoding a fully silent frame (an audio frame in which the value of all samples is 0).
+This is consistent with the behaviour of faac when encoding an incomplete frame where the missing samples are treated as of 0 amplitude.

 ## Prerequisites